Version 9.1.1 # # This file contains possible attribute/value pairs for configuring tags. Set # any number of tags for indexed or extracted fields. # # There is no tags.conf in $SPLUNK_HOME/etc/system/default/. To set custom # configurations, place a tags.conf in $SPLUNK_HOME/etc/system/local/. For

 The following are the spec and example files for

-# Version 7.2.1 # # This file contains possible attribute/value pairs for configuring tags.
+# Version 9.1.1 # # This file contains possible attribute/value pairs for configuring tags.
 Set # any number of tags for indexed or extracted fields. # # There is no tags.conf in $SPLUNK_HOME/etc/system/default/.
 To set custom # configurations, place a tags.conf in $SPLUNK_HOME/etc/system/local/.
-For # help, see tags.conf.example.
-You must restart Splunk to enable # configurations. # # To learn more about configuration files (including precedence) please see the # documentation located at # http://docs.splunk.com/Documentation/Splunk/latest/Admin/Aboutconfigurationfiles
+For # examples, see tags.conf.example.
+You must restart Splunk software to enable # configurations. # # To learn more about configuration files (including precedence) please see the # documentation located at # http://docs.splunk.com/Documentation/Splunk/latest/Admin/Aboutconfigurationfiles